 Which browsers should be supported?

 In general, you want to be sure that your visitors can come to see you on their Windows machines, Macs, or common smartphones such as Blackberry and iPhone.
 Windows users probably will use new versions of IE and Firefox.
 Mac users will probably use Safari.
 Chrome is becoming more common, so you might want to include it.
-The tough part is to decide about less common browsers like Camino and SeaMonkey, and older browsers such as IE6 or Netscape.
+The tough part is to decide between less common browsers like Camino and SeaMonkey and older browsers such as IE6 or Netscape.

 Analytics to the rescue!

-If you have an old site which is being updated, you can check your analytics and see what browsers your visitors use.
+If you have an old site that is being updated, you can check your analytics and see what browsers your visitors use.
 The image at the top of this post shows a very typical browser pattern: Internet Explorer is by far the largest segment of the visitors, followed by Firefox, Safari, and Chrome.
 Together, those four browsers make up nearly all the visitors.
-A few visitors use more unusual browsers, such as Konqueror, and some use a different device, such as a phone or an XBox 360, but they are probably accustomed to odd-looking sites, and will know how to get to a more common device or browser.
+A few visitors use more unusual browsers, such as Konqueror, and some use a different device, such as a phone or an Xbox 360, but they are probably accustomed to odd-looking sites and will know how to get to a more common device or browser.

 If your site is different, your analytics will tell you that.
 The image below, for example, shows a more technical site, and the pattern is quite different: Firefox delivers more than half the visitors, followed by Chrome, IE, and Safari — and nearly 10% of visitors are using something else.